 The moment I noticed the glum expressions on my fellow colleagues’ faces, I had an unpleasant feeling something was seriously wrong.
 I couldn’t hear anything due to my hereditary disability.
 But at least I had Kelly – one of my female colleagues – as my guide.
 I could also read and interpret her sign language gestures.

-“I take it you all heard what happened to Tracy,” Nigel, one of my male colleagues said as someone was stacking the bookshelves.
-Nigel was facing my direction so that I could also lip-read what he was saying.
+“I take it you all heard what happened to Tracy,” Nigel announced sadly as someone behind him was stacking the bookshelves.
+Nigel was facing my direction so that I could also lip-read.

 “They just found her body in the river,” Anna, one of my other female colleagues said sorrowfully.
 “The police reckon she might have drowned.
 Horrible.”

 The name Tracy immediately rang a bell.
 I had attended university with her before we both started working at the same bookstore, not long before her disappearance.
 Now she was dead at the young age of only twenty-nine, apparently killed by her own hands.

 “I already knew she was depressed and troubled,” Anna said.
 “But I never thought she would do the unthinkable.”

 “Tragic end, if you ask me,” Nigel said in a wistful tone.